ProgBloger/CloudNativeApplications/steps/step-02/README.md

 ![creating new service](worker-service-new-screen-shot.png)

-2. Open project folder in VS Code and run it:
+2. Open project folder in VS Code and run it using the `dotnet run` command:

 ![running service](worker-service-run-screen-shot.png)